slerman12/UnifiedML/README.md

 </summary>
 <br>

-You can pass in any Torchvision Dataset as follows:
+You can pass in any TorchVision Dataset as follows:

 ```console
 python Run.py task=classify/custom Dataset=torchvision.datasets.MNIST